Asunt70/distractions-blocker/README.md

-Distractions Blocker
+# Distractions Blocker

-I mainly created this to the purpose of not wasting time in dumb website as can be social media etc. For what i prefer, i wanted an extension that doesnt allow me to unblock sites, normally they allow u, making u go to the same stuff again.
+I mainly created this to stop myself from wasting time on dumb websites—social media and similar garbage.
+What I wanted was an extension that **doesn't** let me unblock sites.
+Most blockers do, which just sends you right back into the same trap.

+This one doesn't.

-Contributing
+## Contributing

-right know, it just has chrome support, or well it was created with chrome objetive mainly. i haven't published it yet to the chrome web store cuz i had to play lol. that's why im sharing it with you here. so here's a thing u can contribute with
+Right now, this only works with **Chrome**, or any Chromium-based browser.
+I haven’t published it to the Chrome Web Store yet because...
+I had to play some League.

+So I’m sharing it here instead.
+If you want to contribute, here’s what you can do:

-- more browsers support
+- Add support for other browsers (Firefox, Edge, etc.)
-- that's it

-if u want to change aesthethics, that is up to you, in blocked.html u can change it with the desired message, maybe making that accesible to non coders user so that they can change it might be good
+- That’s it, really.

+If you want to change how it looks, that’s on you.
+You can edit the message in `blocked.html` to say whatever you want.
+Might be cool to make that editable without needing to touch code, for non-coder users.

+---

+Built for myself.
+Shared for anyone who also needs to get their crap together.

 # Installation Guide: Installing the Extension Locally